gargmegham/Portfolio-V1/content/featured/PetersonAcquisitions/index.md

   - Gunicorn
   - PostgreSQL
 showInProjects: true
-testimonial: 'Megham has been fantastic to work with.
-We use him in collaboration with one of our prior freelancers, so it requires some flexibility, collaboration, and willingness to work together, and Megham has been a true professional.
-Do not hesitate if you are considering hiring him!'
 ---

 A documentation tool tailored to real estate industry.
 Providing features to document deals between sellers, buyers and brokers along with important productivity tool to reduce miscommunication and increase team productivity.

+## Client Testimonial - Source UpWork
+> Megham has been fantastic to work with.
+We use him in collaboration with one of our prior freelancers, so it requires some flexibility collaboration, and willingness to work together, and Megham has been a true professional.
+Do not hesitate if you are considering hiring him!